What Survivors Need to Know to Change Their Name or Gender

 After all these steps are complete, your name and/or gender markers will be officially legally changed!
 Having identification that matches your true current name or gender will help with complications with identification, public benefits, employment, and other systems.
 Resolving issues with these systems will hopefully be an easier, smoother, and more comfortable process.

-Get in Touch with the CAASE Legal Team!
+Get in Touch With the CAASE Legal Team!

 CAASE is proud to offer these name and gender marker change services for survivors.
 If we can be of assistance, we hope you reach out.
 To learn more about our free legal services or schedule a consultation, please call our legal intake line at 773-244-2230, ext.
 205 or email legal@caase.org.
 All personal information will be kept confidential.
 Our Legal Staff speaks Spanish, Portuguese, Urdu, and Hindi.
 Translation services are also available in all languages.